 The rigorous pathway to earn the LMCHK qualification unifies us.
 With medical school educations outside of Hong Kong, we have worked hard to become local Hong Kong doctors.
 We now number over 1,200 LMCHK doctors.
 Please take a look below to learn more about what it takes to attain a medical license from the MCHK and become an LMCHK doctor.

 LMCHK (Licentiate of the Medical Council of Hong Kong) is a medical license qualification awarded to doctors that passed the rigorous licensing requirements set by the Medical Council of Hong Kong.
 At this time, only doctors who graduated from medical schools outside of Hong Kong need to earn the LMCHK.

 LMCHK is a requirement for these doctors to become fully registered to practice medicine in Hong Kong.
 Key components of attaining LMCHK include passing the Hong Kong Medical Licensing Examination (HKMLE) and undergoing a Period of Assessment.

-The names referring to our community of LMCHK physicians have included various forms over time, such as overseas doctors, overseas-trained doctors, foreign doctors, and international medical graduates.
+The names referring to our community of LMCHK physicians have included various forms over time, such as overseas doctors, overseas-trained doctors, non-locally trained doctors, foreign doctors, and international medical graduates.